Director, Seasonal Forecasting

 SSTs/El Niño/Southern Oscillation

-Equatorial Pacific sea surface temperatures (SSTs) anomalies are now slightly above normal, on either side of the Dateline, indicating that the winter La Niña event is gone (Figure 14) and neutral conditions are expected throughout the summer.
-Warming of SSTs along the equator near South America are suggestive of an emerging El Niño but for now is not predicted.
-Instead, current forecasts show large spread and plenty of uncertainty and mostly favor a continuation of neutral conditions.
-Observed SSTs across the NH remain well above normal especially in the central North Pacific centered on the Dateline and the western North Pacific and much of the North Atlantic with the exception near the Canadian Maritimes and the Northeastern US and extending south of Iceland, though below normal SSTs exist regionally especially in the South Pacific.
+Equatorial Pacific sea surface temperatures (SSTs) anomalies are slightly below normal, east of the Dateline (Figure 14) consistent with neutral conditions but suggestive that La Niña could return once again this winter and current forecasts show large spread and plenty of uncertainty and mostly favor a continuation of neutral conditions.
+Observed SSTs across the NH remain well above normal especially in the North Pacific (not sure if this plot is accurate but is eye popping!) and much of the North Atlantic with the exception near the Canadian Maritimes and the Northeastern US and extending south of Iceland, though below normal SSTs exist regionally especially in the South Pacific.

 Figure 14.